chrisatbrookes/bigtext/_posts/2020-08-19-red-lorry-yellow-lorry.md

 ![FedEx lorry in my street](../uploads/f071af3e-eb5c-40b2-a728-627e66fb9acd_1_105_c.jpeg "FedEx lorry in my street")

-The FedEX logo used a bold form of the Futura typeface although there is a bit of manipulation of the spacing to achieve the arrow formed between the E and x.
+The FedEX logo used a bold form of the Futura typeface although there is a bit of manipulation of the spacing to achieve the arrow formed between the **E** and **x**.
 I have highlighted this in the image below.

 ![FedEx logo showing the internal space arrow](../uploads/c833uexa9n5q5uuoyj6g3i-970-80.jpg "FedEx logo showing the internal space arrow")